Bestselling Author of Under the Tuscan Sun

 and A Year in the World

 A widely published poet and essayist, Frances Mayes has written numerous books of poetry, including Sunday in Another Country, After Such Pleasures, The Arts of Fire, Hours, The Book of Summer, and Ex Voto.
 Her text The Discovery of Poetry: A Field Guide to Reading and Writing Poems is widely used in college poetry classes.
-She is currently working on a memoir that is due spring 2014.
+She is currently working on a memoir titled Under Magnolia which is due spring 2014.

 Formerly a professor of creative writing at San Francisco State University, where she directed The Poetry Center and chaired the Department of Creative Writing, Mayes now devotes herself full time to writing and to her “At Home in Tuscany” furniture and accessory lines.
 She and her husband divide their time between North Carolina and Tuscany.

 "No one could have invented a more combustible, joy-starved pair of glam and oblivious parents or a more incandescent child to dive into the blue ruins, explore the sealed off passages, blacked-out dreams and neglected outlets by the beams of her own incredulous eyes; then break the surface a smart-mouthed, truth-seeing sensualist, fully in attendance to the vibratory moment.
 The deft framing, the exacting word picks, apposite references, high speed wit, singled out synecdoches of a life; the cadence, phrasing, and pulse of a muted Georgian accent are all signature to the prose and poetry, stove-tops and passport stamps of Frances Mayes.
 In her memoir Under Magnolia they are second skin.
 When she comes clean, you feel, can I say it, cleansed.
 Freer.
 Floatable.
 What an offering."C.D.
 Wright